hidefromkgb/DPengine/readme.md

 Some functionality is not present in DP but would also be nice to have:

-1. ~~Add colors to speech bubbles, make default colors configurable~~
 1. Implement the "alias method" for behaviours
 1. Parallelize sprite processing in frontend
 1. Move rendering options from tray menu to tab 3
 1. Add OS-specific options to tab 3
-1. Do something with networking on Win9x and WinXP

 ## License